William Willett: Biography

 Through vigorous campaigning, by 1908 Willett had managed to gain the support of a member of parliament (MP), Robert Pearce, who made several unsuccessful attempts to get it passed into law.
 A young Winston Churchill promoted it for a time, and the idea was examined again by a parliamentary select committee in 1909 but again nothing was done.
 The outbreak of the First World War made the issue more important primarily because of the need to save coal.
 Germany had already introduced the scheme when the bill was finally passed in Britain on 17 May 1916 and the clocks were advanced by an hour on the following Sunday, 21 May, enacted as a wartime production-boosting device under the Defence of the Realm Act.
 It was subsequently adopted in many other countries.

-William Willett did not live to see daylight saving become law, as he died of influenza in 1915 at the age of 58.
+Willett did not live to see daylight saving become law, as he died of influenza in 1915 at the age of 58.
 He is commemorated in Petts Wood by a memorial sundial, set permanently to daylight saving time.
-The Daylight Inn in Petts Wood is named in his honour and the road Willett Way.
+The Daylight Inn in Petts Wood is named in his honour as is the road Willett Way.
 His house in Chislehurst is marked with a blue plaque.
 He is buried in St Nicholas' Churchyard, Chislehurst, although a memorial to his family stands in the churchyard at St Wulfran's Church, Ovingdean, in Brighton and Hove.